 Information about Edward W. Roman's lawsuit against songwriters Richard Rodgers and Lorenz Hart had circulated widely in upstate New York newspapers at the time of the filing in October 1936.

 Three others, trimmed so closely that dates and publication names were missing, read as if they were also published locally.
 Another was from a national magazine.
-This article, which concerned claims brought by songwriters, appeared 16 years after the filing.
-Its reference to Roman's lawsuit involving "Blue Moon" is presented as if were common knowledge in the music industry.
+It concerned claims brought by songwriters and was published 16 years after the filing.
+Its reference to Roman's lawsuit involving "Blue Moon" presents as if the matter were common knowledge in the music industry.

 This by-lined feature is invaluable for its portrayal of the young Ed Roman as a poet and local musician.
 It references Roman's evening of moonlit ice-skating on the pond in Troy as the inspiration for "Blue Moon," and is the prime piece of evidence we have for that aspect of the song's creation.
 It quotes Roman directly about his dealings with New York music broker, Jack Mahoney.

 Albany's erstwhile P.M. daily (it folded in 1988), commonly called "The Knick," was known for its aggressive reporting, strong political coverage, and readable style.

 This article was likely published in a Troy paper because only the number and street are referenced in Ed Roman's Troy address.
 Had the publisher been located elsewhere, a Troy address would have been "out-of-town," necessitating the naming of the city.

 This news story points out that with the filing of the lawsuit, Ed Roman's original manuscript for "Blue Moon" had been turned over to his attorney.